finnish-scenery-designers/vfr-waypoints-finland/README.md

 ## Installation:

-Kopioi tämän zip-tiedoston sisällä oleva vfr-waypoints-finland-2019-04 kansio FS2020:n Community-kansioon.
+If you have previous version "vfr-waypoints-finland-2019-04" installed, delete it first from Community folder.

+Copy "vfr-waypoints-finland" folder from the zip to your Community folder

-  * Waypoint data 25 APR 2019.
+  * Waypoint data 22 APR 2021.
   * https://www.ais.fi/en/products-and-services/vfr-reporting-points

 This add-on was based on the "Simple navdata project" example in the